kupietools/ff-js-console-CSS-tools/README.md

 3. Copy and paste the script into the Console
 4. Run the script
 5. The output will be a formatted list of CSS rules for the selected element and all its descendants
+6. Note that this function runs slowly and it may sit for a few minutes and appear not to be doing anything before the output appears.
+Be patient.

 ### ff-element-descendants-defined-css.js
 A browser console script that extracts only explicitly defined CSS styles for a selected element and its descendants.
 This includes: